VampToshikazu/VampToshikazu/README.md

 ### ![batz](https://literature.crd.co/assets/images/gallery05/ea79e511.gif?v=0b76180b) BYI !!
 - =★ i make die/kys/kms jokes around people who are comfortable with it
 - =★ i say slurs i can reclaim
-- =★ use tone tags around me (dont be excessive tho)
+- =★ use tone tags around me (dont be overly excessive)
 - =★ may come off as mean and/or blunt at times
-- =★ i forget to respond
+- =★ i forget to respond sometimes
 - =★ Can be very distant/clingy
 - =★ i get burnout when interacting and go quiet/not talk as much, or just leave all together
 - =★ i have shitty memory so i apologize if i forget who you are on pt
-- =★ i am socially awkward, i have a hard time interacting so you'll probably have to interact first
+- =★ i am socially awkward, i have a hard time interacting, but will be talkative once you get to know me a bit
-- =★ Dont vent to me, friends are ok just dont expect me to be great at comforting
+- =★ Dont vent to me, friends are allowed just dont expect me to be great at comforting
-- =★ No nsfw jokes specifically towards me
+- =★ No nsfw jokes **specifically towards me**, idc abt nsfw jokes in general
 - =★ Dont like my irls/kins? block or hide me and move on ^_^

 ### ![raaah](https://literature.crd.co/assets/images/gallery05/49fc50a2.gif?v=0b76180b) PT INFO !
 - =★ Pls dont copy/take inspo of my ponies/skins . unless we're close/friends [ask first]
 - =★ I do NOT roleplay, dont go up to me and expect me to start acting like the character with you.
-- =★ Being covered will always make me move away, i like being able to see my pony/skin [doesnt apply to C+H]
+- =★ Being covered will always make me move away, i like being able to see my pony/skin, and no i dont have tt/td [doesnt apply to C+H]
 - =★ Cuddled + Hides R always welcome, if my name has [C+H] you dont need to ask for permission <3
 - =★ i will hide anyone i feel uncomfortable around
 - =★ i dont mind boops/kisses, just dont stand there doing it for like 5 minutes